nickbalestra/nickbalestra.github.io/_posts/2015-10-15-ES6-classes-and-prototype-based-inheritance.markdown

 ---
 title: "JS's Prototype-based inheritance and classes demystified"
 date: 2015-10-15
-description: Understanding what's lie underneath the ES6 sugar
+description: Understanding the sugar covered class in ES6
 ---

 ##JavaScript classes are introduced in ECMAScript 6 and are syntactical sugar over JavaScript's existing prototype-based inheritance.